 Hotel Del Mar

 Best Value For Money

 Apartamentos Llobet Ibiza

-Here is an Ibiza map with all the 5 areas I will be going through on this post to help you visualize them:
+Here is an Ibiza map with all the 5 areas I will be going through in this post to help you visualize them:

 1. Ibiza Town – where to stay in Ibiza for the first time

-With the perfect blend between past and contemporary offering diverse choices of activities to do, and electric nightlife, Ibiza Town is the best place to stay if you are a first-timer.
+With the perfect blend of past and contemporary offering diverse choices of activities to do and electric nightlife, Ibiza Town is the best place to stay if you are a first-timer.

 A 5-star hotel in Ibiza Town that takes you to another realm of experience with its luxury offerings.
 Enjoy a room fit for royalty with a private balcony, breathtaking Mediterranean sea views, and an outdoor swimming pool.
 This accommodation is for those who want one of Ibiza’s best places to stay during their vacation.